kwleonov/transactionsanalizing/README.md

 the specified data.
 - *get_user_prefer_currency_rates* - returns currency rates enums in
 the user_setting file for the current day.
 - *get_user_stocks* - returns stock prices of S&P500 for the current day.
+Need get api key from 'https://financialmodelingprep.com', create the '.env' file and put 'APISP500=yourapikey' in it, where 'yourapikey' nneeds to be changed to the issued 'financialmodelingprep.com' key.

 **test_views**
 - *test_greeting* - the test to verify the correctness the greeting